slytechs-repos/platform-api/README.md

 - **Advanced Network Hashing Algorithms**
   - Implement various network hashing algorithms to ensure data integrity and security.

-- **Semantic Versioning**
-  - Manage and enforce semantic versioning within your projects using the `Version` class.

-- **Hex String Utilities**
-  - Efficiently handle and manipulate hexadecimal strings.

 - **Processor Pipeline Support**
   - Data is processed through a sequence of processors in a _Pipeline_ configuration: